Below is the programme for ORFC 2019.

 'What is working and how can we replicate it on our own farms?'

 There will also be an opportunity for fine tuning your ID of pests and beneficial insects.
-Featuring, Adrian Newton, Andrew Howard, Charlotte Bickler, Charlotte Rowley, Richard Pywell, Julian Gold, and Katie Bliss.
+Featuring, Adrian Newton, Andrew Howard, Charlotte Bickler, Charlotte Rowley, Richard Pywell, Julian Gold, Barbara Smith, and Katie Bliss.
 Hosted by Agricology.

 Speaker: Julian Thompson

 Land Explorer is a new online data mapping tool being developed by Shared Assets to help anyone find the data and information they need about land.
 Come and find out more about the types of land data you can find using Land Explorer and let us know how you would like to us it develop it further.

 Chair: Robin Grey

 Land plays a central but often unmentioned role in our country today: Widening inequality, a chronic housing crisis, a dysfunctional food system, poor public health and impending climate disasters.
 The Land Justice Network have been bringing people together to talk about how land ownership and control is central to all these issues.
 Join us to hear about what we've learned and to continue the discussion.